Our experts answer your questions with a smile

 6.3 €

-If the price of a full tank of petrol or diesel is displayed directly at the pump, estimating the cost of a full electric recharge at home requires a simple two-step calculation:
+While the price of a full tank of petrol or diesel is displayed directly at the pump, estimating the cost of a full electric charge at home requires a simple two-step calculation:

-• In France, the average price of a kWh of electricity is around €0.17 incl.
-VAT.
+- In France, the average price of a kWh of electricity is around €0.17 including tax.

-For example, if your vehicle consumes 15 kWh/100 km, a full recharge of its 50 kWh battery will cost :
+For example, if your vehicle consumes 15 kWh/100 km, a full recharge of its battery of 50 kWh will cost :

 50 kWh x €0.17/kWh = €8.50

-In short, to find out the cost of a full electric home recharge, simply multiply the capacity of your vehicle's battery by the price per kWh of electricity.
+To sum up, to find out the cost of a full electric charge at home, simply multiply the capacity of your vehicle's battery by the price per kWh of electricity.

 Tip:

-Many websites and apps offer charging cost simulators to help you estimate your expenses based on your electricity consumption and tariff.
+Many websites and applications offer charging cost simulators to help you estimate your expenditure based on your electricity consumption and tariff.

-Choosing an electric car: comparing consumption, battery capacity and recharging costs
+Choosing an electric car: comparing fuel consumption, battery capacity and recharging costs

-Electric cars are still the victims of clichés, especially when it comes to their efficiency during periods of low temperatures.
+The electric cars are still the victims of clichés, especially when it comes to their efficiency during periods of low temperature.
 When winters are harsh, they are reputed not to work well, if at all.
 But is this really the case?

-It's rather difficult to give exact figures for the loss of efficiency of electric cars when temperatures drop, but it's estimated at 20%.
-It would be a mistake to think that an electric car is anything like a combustion-powered car.
-The electric car has many advantages, and its disadvantages can be overcome with proper preparation.
+It's quite difficult to give exact figures for the loss of efficiency of electric cars when temperatures fall, but it's estimated at 20%.
+It would be a mistake to think that an electric car is anything like a combustion engine car: this is not true.
+The electric car has many advantages, and its disadvantages can be overcome with the right preparation.

-One of the side effects of combustion is heat, so gasoline internal combustion engines waste energy, which is then diverted into the cabin to keep occupants warm during the freezing months.
+One of the side effects of combustion is heat, so petrol internal combustion engines waste energy, which is then diverted into the passenger compartment to keep occupants warm during the freezing months.

-By contrast, the typical electric vehicle (EV) has little wasted energy, and so must draw on the main batteries to power the cabin heaters.
-What's more, the main batteries also need to be maintained at optimum operating temperatures, necessitating the use of a dedicated heating and cooling management system.
+In contrast, the typical electric vehicle (EV) has little wasted energy and therefore has to draw on the main batteries to power the cabin heaters.
+In addition, the main batteries must also be maintained at optimum operating temperatures, requiring the use of a dedicated heating and cooling management system.

-The efficiency of electric and internal-combustion vehicles therefore diminishes in extreme cold, but owners of combustion-powered vehicles can easily find filling stations, which doesn't complicate their journeys any further.
+The efficiency of electric and internal combustion vehicles therefore decreases in extreme cold, but owners of combustion-powered vehicles find petrol stations very easily, which doesn't make their journeys any more complicated.

-As far as electric cars are concerned, many owners of Tesla electric cars, for example, report an overall reduction in range of around 20%.
+As far as electric cars are concerned, many owners of Electric Teslafor example, report an overall reduction in their autonomy of around 20%.

 For owners of electric vehicles, it's more complicated.
 But the range of electric cars can be boosted by using a few tricks, such as :

-• Warm up the interior before disconnecting from the charging station.
+- Warming the interior before disconnecting it from its charging station.

-• It's best to stay warm on the road.
-If possible, use heated seats and a heated steering wheel to keep warm, rather than the heater.
-It takes less energy for the vehicle to heat your body through the seat than to heat the whole car.
+- It is advisable to keep warm on the road.
+If possible, use the heated seats and steering wheel to keep warm rather than heating.
+It takes less energy for the vehicle to heat your body through the seat than it does to heat the whole car.

-• Don't underestimate tire pressure, which can make all the difference: as the outside temperature drops, so does the air pressure in your tires.
+- Don't underestimate tyre pressure, which can make all the difference: as the outside temperature drops, so does the air pressure in your tyres.

-• Check the pressure in all four tires and add air if necessary.
-Check tire pressure in the morning when tires are cold.
-Correctly inflated tires can help improve the electric car's range.
+- Check the pressure in all four tyres and add air if necessary.
+Check tyre pressure in the morning when the tyres are cold.
+Correctly inflated tyres can help improve the electric car's range.

-• Finally, you should also consider taking out premium insurance to make sure you're covered in the event of a breakdown due to cold weather.
+- Finally, you should also consider taking a premium insurance so you can be sure of being able to get help in the event of a breakdown due to the cold.

-: 6 tips to improve your electric car's range in winter
+Read also : 6 tips to improve your independence electric cars in winter

 In a nutshell